reowst/sdk/FAQ.md

 Therefore, we bill on the envelope of traffic your games uses, rather than the usage, since the private networks we work with operate by reserving this much capacity for each player.

-Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the total amount we bill to to the game developer.
+Each month we sum up the total of 10 second bandwidth slices served by all suppliers for a game (often multiple suppliers are involved in each route), and that is the amount we bill.

 ## How can I get access to the Network Next portal